-Action sought K 1 Action sought Deadline Hon Shane Jones Minister for Regional Economic Development Note that \$1,000,000 was approved in principle to support the Te Hā 1769 Sestercentennial Commemorations es)a part of the Gisborne/Tairāwhiti Economic Action Plan launched on 27 February 2017 Note that Senior Regional Officials endorses this business case at their neeting on 7 December 2017.
+Action sought Deadline Note that \$1,000,000 was approved in principle to support the Te Hā 1769 Sestercentennial Commemorations as a part of the Gisborne/Tairāwhiti Economic Action Plan launched on 27 February 201 Note that Senior Regional Officials endorsed this business case at their meeting on 7 December 2017.
+Note the comments made by the Senior Regional Officials on the conditions to be placed in the runding agreement.
+Approve \$1,000,000 from the Regional Growth Initiative Multi-Year Appropriation for the Te Hā 1769 Sestercentennial Commemorations 22December 2017 Note you have requested consultation on all proposals over \$100,000 for Regional Economic Development Initiatives (letter to Minister Jones, 29 November 2017 refers).
+22 December 2017 Note that \$1,000,000 was approved in principle to support the Te Hā 1769 Sestercentennial Commemorations as a part of the Gisborne/Tairāwhiti Economic Action Plan launched on 27 February 204 Note that Senior Regional Officials endorsed this business case at their meeting on 7 December 2017.
 Note the comments made by the Senior Regional Officials on the conditions to be placed in the funding agreement.
-Approve \$1,000,000 from the Regional Growth Initiative Multi-year Appropriation for the Te Hā 1769 Sestercentennial Commemorations.
-22December 2017 Hon Grant Popertson Minister of Finance Note you have requested consultation on all proposals over \$100,000 for Regional Economic Development Initiatives (letter to Minister Jones, 29 November 2017 refers).
-Agree to provide feedback on the Te Hā 1769 Sestercentennial Commemorations proposal to Minister Jones' office prior to 22 December; if this is not possible, please liaise with his office.
-22 December 2017
+Approve \$1,000,000 from the Regional Growth Initiative Multi-Year Appropriation for the Te Hā 1769 Sestercentennial Commemorations.
+Note you have requested consultation on all proposals over \$100,000 for Regional Sconomic Development Initiatives (letter to

-Name Position Telephone 1st contact John Doorbar Manager, Regions and Cities 04 896 5565 9(2)(a) Mark Feary Senior Policy Advisor 04 896 5939 1 Weiyi Zhang Graduate Policy Advisor 9(2)(a) -
+Name Position Telephone 1st contact John Doorbar Manager, Regions and Cities 04 896 5565 9(2)(a) Mark Feary Senior Policy Advisor 04 896 5939 - 1 Weiyi Zhang Graduate Policy Advisor 9(2)(a) +